 We cover the most-recognised forms of massage there are, such as shiatsu, hot stone, Thai, aromatherapy, and many more – so from Swedish to sports massage insurance, we’ve got you covered.
 If you specialise in something niche and are unsure if we cover it, simply speak to one of our advisors via web chat, email or phone.

-The cost of massage therapist insurance with Superscript vary depending on the limit of cover you choose, starting at £4.57 a month for £500,000 cover.
+The cost of massage therapist insurance with Superscript vary depending on the limit of cover you choose, starting at £5 a month.

 We don’t ask for these when you purchase insurance with us, but we recommend keeping your qualifications or licence to operate to hand in case they relate to a claim you’re making.